Sjogren Syndrome Clinical Presentation

 History

 The clinical presentation of Sjögren syndrome may vary.
+Most patients are women, and onset is usually at age 40-60 years, but the syndrome also can affect men and children.
 The onset is insidious.
-It usually starts in women aged 40-60 years, but it also can affect men and children.
 The first symptoms in primary Sjögren syndrome can be easily overlooked or misinterpreted, and diagnosis can be delayed for as long as several years.

 Xerophthalmia (dry eyes) and xerostomia (dry mouth) are the main clinical presentations in adults.
 Bilateral parotid swelling is the most common sign of onset in children.

-Extraglandular involvement in Sjögren syndrome falls into 2 general categories: periepithelial infiltrative processes and extraepithelial extraglandular involvement.
+Extraglandular involvement in Sjögren syndrome falls into two general categories: periepithelial infiltrative processes and extraepithelial extraglandular involvement.
 Periepithelial infiltrative processes include interstitial nephritis, liver involvement, and bronchiolitis and generally follow a benign course.

 Extraepithelial extraglandular involvement in Sjögren syndrome is related to B-cell hyperreactivity, hypergammaglobulinemia, and immune complex formation and includes palpable purpura, glomerulonephritis, and peripheral neuropathy.
 These latter manifestations occur later in the course of Sjögren syndrome and are associated with a higher risk of transformation to lymphoma.[4]